Space

 Biggest comet yet: Three Hubble images showing a blue light with a fuzzy glow.

-View larger. | Using these images from the Hubble Space Telescope’s Wide Field Camera 3 taken on January 8, 2022, astronomers confirmed the biggest comet yet discovered is headed to the inner solar system.
+View larger. | These images from the Hubble Space Telescope’s Wide Field Camera 3 – taken on January 8, 2022 – enabled astronomers to confirm that Bernardinelli-Bernstein is the biggest comet yet discovered, and that it’s headed toward the inner solar system.
 Image via NASA.

 University of Pennsylvania astronomers Pedro Bernardinelli and Gary Bernstein discovered the comet.
 They were reviewing images from 2014 to 2018 from the Dark Energy Survey as part of their computer-aided search for trans-Neptunian objects.

 View larger. | This diagram compares the size of the icy, solid nucleus of comet C/2014 UN271 (Bernardinelli-Bernstein or BB) to several other comets.
 The majority of comet nuclei are smaller than Halley’s comet.
 They are typically a mile across or less.
-Comet C/2014 UN271 is currently the record-holder for big comets.
+Comet C/2014 UN271 (on the right) is currently the record-holder for big comets.
 Though astronomers know this comet must be big for them to see it from more than 2 billion miles from Earth, only the Hubble Space Telescope has the sharpness and sensitivity to make a definitive estimate of the nucleus’ size.
 Image via NASA/ ESA/ Zena Levy (STScI).

 This comet is literally the tip of the iceberg for many thousands of comets that are too faint to see in the more distant parts of the solar system.
 We’ve always suspected this comet had to be big because it is so bright at such a large distance.
 Now we confirm it is.

-Obtaining images of Comet BB
+2022 images images of Comet BB

-In announcing the team’s find, NASA described the process team members used to discern the size of the nucleus against the backdrop of the glare of the comet’s coma and tails:
+NASA described the process team members used to discern the size of the nucleus against the backdrop of the glare of the comet’s coma and tails:

 The comet is currently too far away for its nucleus to be visually resolved by Hubble.
 Instead, the Hubble data show a bright spike of light at the nucleus’ location.
 Hui and his team next made a computer model of the surrounding coma and adjusted it to fit the Hubble images.
 Then, the glow of the coma was subtracted to leave behind the starlike nucleus.